 Should a service get hacked, you might start receiving phishing or spam emails to the address you used to sign up.
 Using unique aliases for each service can assist in identifying exactly what service was hacked.

-Single sign-on (SSO) is an authentication method that allows you to register for a service without sharing much information, if any.
-Whenever you see something along the lines of "Sign-in with provider name" on a registration form it's SSO.
+OAuth is an authentication protocol that allows you to register for a service without sharing much information with the service provider, if any, by using an existing account you have with another service instead.
+Whenever you see something along the lines of "Sign in with provider name" on a registration form, it's typically using OAuth.

-When you choose single sign-on in a website, it will prompt your SSO provider login page and after that your account will be connected.
-Your password won't be shared but some basic information will (you can review it during the login request).
+When you sign in with OAuth, it will open a login page with the provider you choose, and your existing account and new account will be connected.
+Your password won't be shared, but some basic information typically will (you can review it during the login request).
 This process is needed every time you want to log in to the same account.

 The main advantages are: